ariqrafly/portal-bisnis-up/README.md

 It is Web Portal Bisnis UP.

 ## How to install
+1. open CLI
-1. use command : git clone https://github.com/raisrindo/portal-bisnis-up.git
+2. use command : git clone https://github.com/raisrindo/portal-bisnis-up.git

 ## How to add changes/new feature
 1. open folder "portal-bisnis-up"